brigadecore/blog/content/2022-05-19-leave-the-yaml-at-home.md

 With JavaScript and TypeScript being
 [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) languages,
-the full range of what you can accomplish with Brigade is unbounded.
-More than simply being unbounded, you're free to implement your workflows using everything those languages have to offer -- use `try`, `catch`, and `finally` to handle errors, extract your own patterns and preferences into reusable NPM modules, or consume third-party modules using either `npm` or `yarn` as your dependency manager.
+the full range of what you can accomplish with Brigade is unbounded and you are free to implement your workflows using everything those languages have to offer -- use `try`, `catch`, and `finally` to handle errors, extract your own patterns and preferences into reusable NPM modules, or consume third-party modules using either `npm` or `yarn` as your dependency manager.
 Whenever applicable, Brigade workers will run an `npm install` or `yarn install` before executing your script!

 With all this power and flexibility at your finger tips, isn't it time you left the YAML at home?